 A concentrated effort (and hard work) will pay-off in the long run

-For those of you that follow Jeffalytics, you may remember I started last year with some pretty ambitious goals.
-I was so dedicated to growing traffic to my site, that my team and I spent 90 straight days producing both written and video content.
+For those of you who have followed me since the days of Jeffalytics, you may remember I undertook some pretty ambitious content marketing efforts.
+In 2018 my #1 goal was to grow traffic to my site.
+That year my team and I spent 90 straight days producing both written and video content.

 Next year’s objectives